 Seats intended for occupancy while the vehicle is in motion are equipped with seat belts for the protection of the driver and passengers.
 The lap belts must be worn as low as possible and fit snugly across the hip area.
 Always sit erect and well back into the seat.
-To gain full protection of the safety belt, never let more than one person use the same safety belt at any one time, and do not let the safety belts become damaged by pinching them in the doors or in the seat mechanism.
+To gain full protection of the safety belt, never let more than one person to use the same safety belt at any one time, and do not let the safety belts become damaged by pinching them in the doors or in the seat mechanism.
 After any serious accident, any safety belts which were in use at the time should be replaced.

-- 1. Pull to tighten

-- 2. Tongue.

-- 3. Push to release.
+3. Push to release.